 Typical applications for using TMFMs in energy management include combustion control, natural gas utilization, and compressed air monitoring.
-These applications have widespread impact as they are used in many heavy industrial operations, including textile, glass manufacturing, automotive, aluminum & steel, food & beverage, pulp & paper, power, chemical, and refining.
+These applications have a widespread impact as they are used in many heavy industrial operations, including textile, glass manufacturing, automotive, aluminum & steel, food & beverage, pulp & paper, power, chemical, and refining.
 They are also found in many light-duty industrial and commercial operations such as universities, hospitals, and building complexes.

 Where is Compressed Air Used?

-Compressed air is so often used in industrial facilities that it is often referred to as the “fourth” utility behind natural gas, electricity, and water.
+Compressed air is often used in industrial facilities that it is often referred to as the “fourth” utility behind natural gas, electricity, and water.
 The cost of compressed air on a unit per energy delivered basis is more expensive than other utilities(4), and it is also one of the most inefficient energy resources.